StackmateNetwork/singlesig.man/README.md

 `Best case for a beginner in this Tier.`
 Common practice is for an individual to keep one copy of their seed, and share another copy with a close family member.

-### Splits
-`Main advantage is protection against Leak of Backup.` By dividing your SeedWords into 2 splits, and keeping them in 2 different locations, if one is leaked, your funds are still safe.
-For example for 12 words, a simple share of 2 would be 6 words each.
-We do not recommend creating more than 2 shares unless a more advanced technique like Shamir Secret Shares is used.
-`Main disadvantage is Loss of Backup.`
-If only a single set of shares are backed up, if one of the parts are lost/stolen, funds are lost forever.
-Therefore, if this technique is being used, a minimum of 2-3 sets must be created.
-Otherwise, opt for more advanced technique like Shamir Secret Sharing which provides greater redundancy as allows more points of failure.

-### Ciphers
-Encryption is not recommended for this tier as it requires management of an EncryptionKey.

 ## TIER 2:  SeedWords + PassPhrase
 `The most flexible and secure single sig setup.`